MARYLAND

 Here are some of the letters and emails I've received from our fans over the years...

 The mission of this Hall of Fame is to preserve the history of stock car racing in the state of Maryland and to maintain the memory of those individuals who excelled in the sport.
 The Maryland Stock Car Racing Hall of Fame is a non-profit organization created to provide a history of stock car racing in Maryland.
-Access to the website is free and plans are to keep it that way.
 Hopefully the Hall of Fame will bring back many pleasant memories of those days spent at the wonderful speedways that once thrived in the Free State.
 I hope many of you are still supporting our current speedways: Potomac, Hagerstown and Cumberland.

 Induction to the Hall of Fame will be determined by the following criteria: a track, state or national championship in the following categories: 1950's Sportsman, Modified, Late Model Sportsman, Sprint Car, Super Late Model and Grand National (Currently Nextel Cup).
 To simplify things the term Super Late Model will be used for the Late Model class that replaced the Modifieds as the primary class at Hagerstown and Dorsey.
 Potomac also had a late model class as their primary class.
 These late models evolved into the Super Late Model class.
 The Hall of Fame is for drivers, mechanics and car owners who were from Maryland.
 Drivers from other states that raced in Maryland to win national championships and Maryland speedway championships will also be included.
 There will be special Hall of Fame categories for promoters, officials and others that contributed to the sport in Maryland.